 I suspect most (if not all) newspaper press release pickups across ALL wire services are this form of content, buried and unread.

 Were all of the pages like that?
 It wasn’t a problem unique to this wire service, but frustrating none the less.

 On the wire service’s page for search engine pickups, it listed all of the major ones: Google, Yahoo, Bing, etc – so I clicked on the Google link.
-It went to a search engine results page showing a link to the wire service’s page for the press release.
-It wasn’t picked up by the search engine at all, it just ranked their original page.
+It went to a search engine results page showing a link to the wire service’s page for all of their press release.
+My news wasn’t picked up by the search engine at all, it just ranked their original page.
 Of course it did!!